petrasvestartas/wink/docs/demo/index.md

 title: Wink Demo
 heroText: Wink Demo
 tagline: A Rust application using winit and wgpu compiled to WebAssembly
-actions:
-  - text: About Wink
-    link: /about/
-    type: primary
 ---

 # Wink Demo